Slap an ergonomic design and purpose on any regular tool, and it becomes easier and less straining to use.

 - L11 – 8.0mm

-- The extra length of this crochet hook helps lessen pain for people with arthritis
+- The extra length of this crochet hook lessens pain for people with arthritis

 - Colors and sizes printed on each hook for easy reference